clebert/aws-simple/README.md

 ```

 _Note: Please replace the app name (`myapp`) with your own.
 All resources
-created with CloudFormation have the app name combined with the stack ID as a
+created with CloudFormation have the app name combined with the stack name as a
-prefix for their own ID such as `myapp-mystack-resource-s3-bucket`._
+prefix for their ID such as `myapp-mystack-resource-s3-bucket`._

 ### Create AWS CLI profile